 *NEW RELEASE* PINOT NOIR 2022

-We made this from the magnificent 2022 Pinot Noir fruit imagining it would be something rather good to add to our sparkling PINK blend but, lo and behold, a delightful, albeit very light, cherry and blackberry flavoured PINOT NOIR for, might we suggest, your Christmas turkey?
+We made this from the magnificent 2022 Pinot Noir fruit imagining it would be something rather good to add to our sparkling PINK blend but, lo and behold, a delightful, albeit very light, cherry, blackberry and forest-floor flavoured PINOT NOIR for, might we suggest, your Christmas turkey?
 Just 11% alcohol too.

 If ALL THAT wasn’t reason enough to pop by, we will also be working with local producers and suppliers to showcase their wares to add to your Christmas wish-lists each week.
 Keep an eye on our socials for more information.
-We will also have festive cellar door prices, promotions and merchandise to make the journey up the track worthwhile!
+There will be special cellar door prices, promotions and merchandise to make the journey up the track worthwhile!

-Choose The Grange for your all festive wine - The Grange Christmas case is the perfect selection of our still and sparkling wines (in 5, 6 or 12 bottle formats).
+Choose The Grange for your all festive wine - The Grange Christmas case is the perfect selection of our still and sparkling wines!

 Make sure you don’t miss this chance to visit the winery, meet the makers and taste the wines which will be proudly furnishing your Christmas tables and filling the glasses of your friends and your family all the way into 2025!